PatWalters/rws_ts_benchmark/AMIDE/README.md

+Files used to benchmark RWS and TS with the amide library

 amide_rocs.parquet - The results of 110 queries vs 1M molecules for the amide library
 data - the reactions used in the searches
 rws_amide_rocs_az.json - config file for RWS